Dryer Smells Burning

 • Mechanical failure due to normal use

-Dryer Burning Smell FAQs
+Dryer Smells Burning FAQs

 Is a burning smell from my dryer dangerous?